2024 LaSalle—Émard—Verdun federal by-election: Constituency

 The constituency is an urban Francophone riding located in the southwestern part of Montreal containing parts of the boroughs of Le Sud-Ouest, Verdun and LaSalle.
 The riding has been held by the Liberals since its creation in 2015.
 Prior to 2015, this area of the city was split into two different ridings, with Verdun being in one riding (Jeanne-Le Ber from 2004 to 2016) and the LaSalle and Ville-Émard areas being in another (LaSalle—Émard from 1988 to 2015).
 Both ridings went NDP during the "orange wave" of the 2011 Canadian federal election.
 Prior to 2011, the LaSalle—Émard area has been reliably Liberal, while Verdun has been less-so, with the Bloc holding it from 2006 to 2011.

 Candidates

 The total of 91 candidates broke the record for the longest list of candidates in a federal by-election, besting the 84 that ran in the 2024 Toronto—St. Paul's federal by-election, both results being attributed to the Longest Ballot Committee, an organization protesting the first-past-the-post electoral system.
-It was equalled in Carleton during the 2025 Canadian federal election, and is set to be broken and more than doubled during the 2025 Battle River—Crowfoot federal by-election.
+It was equalled in Carleton during the 2025 Canadian federal election, and surpassed only by the 2025 Battle River—Crowfoot federal by-election (which used a special ballot instead of a large ballot).